lebigot/realtime_annotate/README.rst

 The annotation file `JSON <http://en.wikipedia.org/wiki/Json>`_ structure should be mostly self-explanatory.

+Annotations are found in the `"annotations"` JSON entry, separately for each event.
+Each event simply contains its list of annotations (`"annotation_list"`), along with the position in the annotation list where the user left off (`"cursor"`).

+Each annotation is a pair containing a time stamp and the associated annotation contents.

 Annotation **time stamps** are stored as ``[hours, minutes, seconds]``.  ``hours`` and ``minutes`` are integers, and ``seconds`` is a float. ``minutes`` and ``seconds`` are in the [0; 60) interval.